-Francis Rossi (born Francis Dominic Nicholas Michael Rossi, OBE, on May 29, 1949) is an English singer, songwriter, and guitarist.
-He founded Status Quo and is the only member to have stayed with the band throughout its history.
-Known for his unique voice, energetic shows, and signature guitar style, Rossi has led Status Quo for more than sixty years.
-The band has sold over 128 million albums worldwide, with hits such as “Down Down,” “Caroline,” “Rockin’ All Over the World,” and “Whatever You Want.”
+Francis Rossi (born Francis Dominic Nicholas Michael Rossi, OBE, on May 29, 1949) is a British vocalist, songwriter, and guitarist.
+He established Status Quo and is the sole member to have remained with the ensemble throughout its journey.
+Recognized for his distinctive voice, dynamic performances, and characteristic guitar playing, Rossi has directed Status Quo for over sixty years.
+The band has sold in excess of 128 million records globally, with chart-toppers such as “Down Down,” “Caroline,” “Rockin’ All Over the World,” and “Whatever You Want.”

-Rossi has also released solo albums, worked with other artists, and wrote his autobiography, I Talk Too Much, in 2019.
-As of March 2026, at 76 years old, he still tours with Status Quo, puts out new music, and plays at festivals and special events.
-He lives in London and stays involved in music, charity work, and media, often looking back on his career with humor and honesty.
+In addition, Rossi has unveiled solo records, collaborated with other musicians, and penned his memoir, I Talk Too Much, in 2019.
+As of March 2026, at the age of 76, he continues to tour with Status Quo, releases new tracks, and performs at festivals and special occasions.
+He resides in London and remains engaged in music, philanthropic endeavors, and the media, frequently reflecting on his career with wit and transparency.

 Age